The origin of the coherent radio flash potentially associated with GRB 201006A: Introduction

 Long-lived neutron star engines have been argued to result in a plethora of electromagnetic emissions potentially associated with binary neutron star mergers and sGRBs, such as the internal and external plateaus seen in X-ray afterglows~\citeg{Troja07, rowlinson10, Rowlinson_2013}, engine-driven kilonovae~\citeg{Metzger2014b,Metzger2014c}, and kilonova afterglows that are brighter than ones without an engine~\citeg{Metzger2014_grb}.
 They may also be progenitors of fast radio bursts~\citep[FRBs; e.g.,][]{Lyubarsky_2014, Metzger_2017, Lu_2018, Sridhar+21}.
 These associations and the potential to probe nuclear matter and neutron-star astrophysics in the early lives of neutron stars make these objects exciting laboratories.

 GRB 201006A~\citep[][]{gropp20} was a sGRB with a T$90 \leq \unit[0.5]{s}$, detected by the \textit{Neil Gehrels Swift Observatory}, with an X-ray afterglow, and a claimed associated radio flash $76.6$ minutes (in the observer's frame) after the prompt emission, despite a large offset of $27\pm 7''$ from the X-ray position \citep{rowlinson23}.
 No host-galaxy has been identified~\citep{Fong_2022}, but a dispersion-measure analysis of the radio flash placed this source at a redshift of $z=0.58 \pm 0.06$, comparable to other sGRBs.
+We note that the redshift measurement is not certain and relies on the tentative dispersion measurement and assumptions of the dispersion measure contributions of the host galaxy.
 The X-ray afterglow of GRB 201006A has been interpreted to show signatures of energy injection from a nascent neutron star, with an external plateau reminiscent of other sGRBs that are claimed to have a long-lived neutron-star engine.

 The nature of the coherent radio emission (if it is real) is unclear, with \citet{rowlinson23} suggesting the emission is either linked with the delayed collapse of the neutron star into a black hole or the intrinsic activity of a stable neutron star.
 In the event of a delayed collapse, the coherent radio emission was suggested to be produced via the blitzar mechanism~\citep{falcke14}, while in the latter scenario, the radio emission was postulated to be generated via magnetar activity akin to the recent FRB-like emission from the Galactic magnetar, SGR\,1935+2154~\citep{Chime_2020, Margalit_2020}.